gitlabhq/gitlab-runner/docs/install/linux-repository.md

 integrated with the package management systems based upon that format.

-You can find the technical description of how to configure package signature verification for RPM-based distributions in [the Omnibus GitLab documentation](https://docs.gitlab.com/omnibus/update/package_signatures#rpm-based-distributions).
+You can find the technical description of how to configure package signature verification for RPM-based distributions in the [Linux package documentation](https://docs.gitlab.com/omnibus/update/package_signatures#rpm-based-distributions).
 The GitLab Runner differences are:

 - The public key package that should be installed is named `gpg-pubkey-35dfa027-60ba0235`.